1165 København K

 Tlf: 35 32 28 98 (mon-thurs)

-Your digital classroom — The UCPH intranet can be tougher to get your head around than even the most complicated scientific theory.
-Here is a guide for both new students and existing students who may want some shortcut tips.
+Your digital classroom — The University of Copenhagen intranet can be tougher to get your head around than even the most complicated scientific theory.
+Here is a guide for new students who may want some shortcut tips.

 Kunet.dk is your new intranet hub where you can access all the necessary information related to your studies over your career as a student. #Easy you might think.
 You are a digital native, a keyboard-trained millenial, and used to hunting for information and navigating websites.